AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 # Application developer manual

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Captivate Prime V1 API is now deprecated.
+Learning Manager V1 API is now deprecated.
 The V1 APIs will stop working from 28th February 2021.
-We recommend that you use V2 APIs to interact with Captivate Prime.
+We recommend that you use V2 APIs to interact with Learning Manager.

 ## Overview {#overview}

 [Adobe Learning Manager](http://www.adobe.com/in/products/captivateprime.html) is a cloud-hosted, learner-centric, and self-service learning management solution.
-Customers can access Captivate Prime resources programmatically using the Captivate Prime API to integrate it with other enterprise applications.
-The API can also be used by Adobe partners to enhance the value proposition of Captivate Prime, by extending its functionality or by integrating it with other applications or services.
+Customers can access Learning Manager resources programmatically using the Learning Manager API to integrate it with other enterprise applications.
+The API can also be used by Adobe partners to enhance the value proposition of Learning Manager, by extending its functionality or by integrating it with other applications or services.

 ### Usage scenario {#usagescenario}

-Using Captivate Prime API, developers can build self-contained applications that extend the functionality of Captivate Prime or integrate Captivate Prime with other enterprise applications workflows.
+Using Learning Manager API, developers can build self-contained applications that extend the functionality of Learning Manager or integrate Learning Manager with other enterprise applications workflows.
 You can develop a web application, desktop client or a mobile app using any technology of your choice.
-As a developer you can access your application data from within Captivate Prime.
-The deployment of the application that you develop is external to the Captivate Prime platform and you have full control over the software development lifecycle as the application evolves.
-Typically, applications are developed by a customer organization for use with their Captivate Prime account, and these applications are private to that specific customer organization.
-Also, Adobe partners can build generic applications with Captivate Prime API, that can be used by a large set of Captivate Prime customers.
+As a developer you can access your application data from within Learning Manager.
+The deployment of the application that you develop is external to the Learning Manager platform and you have full control over the software development lifecycle as the application evolves.
+Typically, applications are developed by a customer organization for use with their Learning Manager account, and these applications are private to that specific customer organization.
+Also, Adobe partners can build generic applications with Learning Manager API, that can be used by a large set of Learning Manager customers.

-## Captivate Prime API {#apidescription}
+## Learning Manager API {#apidescription}

-The Captivate Prime API is based on principles of REST, and exposes key elements of the Captivate Prime Object Model to application developers through HTTP.
-Before knowing the details of the API endpoints and the HTTP methods, developers can become familiar with the various Captivate Prime objects, their attributes and inter-relationships.
+The Learning Manager API is based on principles of REST, and exposes key elements of the Learning Manager Object Model to application developers through HTTP.
+Before knowing the details of the API endpoints and the HTTP methods, developers can become familiar with the various Learning Manager objects, their attributes and inter-relationships.
 Once the models are understood, it will be useful to get a basic understanding of the structure of API requests and responses, and a few common programming terms that we use generically across the API.

-For details of the various API endpoints and methods, refer to the  [Captivate Prime API documentation](https://captivateprime.adobe.com/docs/primeapi/v2/).
+For details of the various API endpoints and methods, refer to the  [Learning Manager API documentation](https://captivateprime.adobe.com/docs/primeapi/v2/).

 ## API authentication {#apiauthentication}

 When writing an application that makes API calls to Prime, you have to register your application using the Integration Admin app.

-Captivate Prime APIs use OAuth 2.0 framework to authenticate and authorize your client applications.
+Learning Manager APIs use OAuth 2.0 framework to authenticate and authorize your client applications.

 **Procedure**

 **1. Set up your application**

 You can set up your application with client id and client secret to use the proper end points.
 Once you register your application, you can get the clientId and clientSecret.
-Get URL should be used in browser as it authenticates the Captivate Prime users using their pre-configured accounts such as SSO, Adobe ID, and so on.
+Get URL should be used in browser as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID, and so on.

 ```
 GET https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<one or more comma separated scopes>&response_type=CODE.